chisui/dakka/thesis/main.md

 class (RichData (CtxRef m)), ...) => ActorContext ... where
 ```

-In our simple implementation I'm using a single `Word` as a unique identifier but we ca not assume that every implementation wants to use it.
+In our simple implementation I'm using a single `Word` as a unique identifier but we can't assume that every implementation wants to use it.

 Now we have another problem though.
 Messages should be able to include Actor references.